rickwear/rickwear.github.io/_posts/2017-10-11-Site_Creation.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Rick Wear - New Web Site Created in GitHub"
-date: 2014-04-30
+date: 2017-10-11
 ---

 Created a static website on GitHub following the instructions of Jonathan McGlone - turned out to be much easier than expected.